MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/oidc-1-0-authentication.md

     1. `SPS-ClaimID`

-        During the synchronization, you must pick which unique identity property in the source will be mapped to the `SPS-ClaimID` property in the User Profile Application service.
+        During the synchronization, you must pick which unique identity property in the source will be mapped to the `SPS-ClaimID` property in the UPSA.
 We suggest using **Email** or **User Principal Name** for the `SPS-ClaimID`.
 The corresponding **IdentifierClaim** value needs to be set when token issuer is created from the [New-SPTrustedIdentityTokenIssuer](/powershell/module/sharepoint-server/new-sptrustedidentitytokenissuer) cmdlet.

         For AD Import synchronization, **Central Administration > Application Management > Manage service applications > User Profile Service Application > Manage User Properties** will allow administrators to edit the `SPS-ClaimID` to indicate which property in the source identity provider should be synchronized to `SPS-ClaimID`.
-(The display name of this property is **Claim User Identifier** in the UX, and it can be customized to other display names by the administrator.)
+(The display name of this property is **Claim User Identifier** and it can be customized to other display names by the administrator.)
 For example, if email is to be used as the `SPS-ClaimID`, **Claim User Identifier** should be set to **Email**.

         :::image type="content" source="../media/SPS-ClaimID-1.png" alt-text="SPS-ClaimID":::
         :::image type="content" source="../media/SPS-ClaimID-2.png" alt-text="SPS-ClaimProviderID":::
         :::image type="content" source="../media/SPS-ClaimID-3.png" alt-text="SPS-ClaimProviderType":::

-        MIM synchronization is done by mapping **Email** or **User Principal Name** to `SPS-ClaimID` in the MIM database to the SharePoint User Profile Application service agent:
+        MIM synchronization is done by mapping **Email** or **User Principal Name** to `SPS-ClaimID` in the MIM database to the SharePoint UPSA agent:
-        - In the MIM synchronization Service Manager, select the agent and open the **Configure Attribute Flow**.
+        - In the MIM Synchronization Service Manager, select the agent and open the **Configure Attribute Flow**.
 You can map **mail** to `SPS-ClaimID`.

             :::image type="content" source="../media/SPS-ClaimID-4.png" alt-text="SPS-ClaimID4":::